-- Deposit of public funds with financial institutions (ORS Chapter 295). - Indebtedness limitations, restrictions and repayment. - Budgets legally required (ORS Chapter 294). - Insurance and fidelity bonds in force or required by law. - Programs funded from outside sources. - Authorized investment of surplus funds (ORS Chapter 294). - Public contracts and purchasing (ORS Chapters 279A, 279B, 279C).
+- Deposits of public funds with financial institutions (ORS Chapter 295). - Indebtedness limitations, restrictions, and repayments. - Budgets legally required (ORS Chapter 294). - Insurance and fidelity bonds in force or required by law. - Programs funded from outside sources. - Highway revenues used for public highways, roads, and streets.
+The Newport Urban Renewal Agency does not receive highway funds. - Authorized investment of surplus funds.
+(ORS Chapter 294). - Public contracts and purchasing (ORS Chapters 279A, 279B, and 279C). - Accountability for collecting or receiving money by elected officials.
+The Newport Urban Renewal Agency does not have any elected officials collecting or receiving money.